Healthplan Spain

 • Economic Growth: Spain's economy is projected to grow by 2.7% in 2025, driven by robust private consumption and investment.
 (Source)

-• Labor Market Reforms: Recent policy changes have made the labor market more flexible and competitive.
+• Labour Market Reforms: Recent employment reforms have made the market more flexible and competitive.

-• Sectoral Expansion: Key industries such as tourism, manufacturing, and technology have experienced growth, leading to increased employment opportunities.
+• Sectoral Expansion: Growth in tourism, manufacturing, technology, and logistics continues to generate new employment opportunities.

 Regional Variations